Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-global_variables  - This script lists environmental variables 5-local_variables - This script lists local variables environmental variables and functions 6-create_local_variable - This script creates a new local variable
+4-global_variables  - This script lists environmental variables 5-local_variables - This script lists local variables environmental variables and functions 6-create_local_variable - This script creates a new local variable 7-create_global_variable - THis script creates a new global variable